Frequently Asked Questions

 Once the stock has been liquidated and the cash deposited into the fund of your choice, we will send you a receipt for your taxes.

-PLEASE NOTE: if you are donating stock before year-end, please begin the donation process well before December 31st as it takes at least a week to finalize the transaction and holiday closings can really slow down the process.
+PLEASE NOTE: if you are donating stock before year-end, please begin the donation process well before December 31st as it takes close to two weeks to finalize the transaction and holiday closings can really slow down the process.

 No. In exchange for tax benefits, your charitable donation becomes a permanent asset of the Community Foundation of Grundy County.